Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Effective J-factors and Constraints on DM annihilaiton

 where $\Phi_i$ is the expected signature flux in the $i$-th energy bin for $\Phi_i$, $\mathcal{L}_i$ is the corresponding likelihood, and $J_\mathrm{med}$ and $\sigma$ are the median value and deviation of the J-factor, respectively.
 The upper limits on the $\left<\sigma v\right>$ at $95\%$ confidence level are determined by requiring that the corresponding $\log\mathcal{L}$ value decreases by $2.71/2$ from its maximum value.

 The upper limits on the local $\left<\sigma v\right>$ in the Milky Way for the $b\bar{b}$ and $\tau^+\tau^-$ annihilation channels are shown in Fig. \ref{fig:zy3ab}.
-The red, green, and blue lines represent the limits for the s-wave, p-wave, and Sommerfeld-enhanced annihilation scenarios, respectively.
-For the velocity-independent annihilation, the upper limits on $\left<\sigma v\right>$ from Ursa Major III are very stringent.
-It directly precludes the thermal relic annihilation cross section for DM masses below the TeV scale for the $b\bar{b}$ channel.
+The red lines, marked with circles, triangles, and squares, represent the results for s-wave ($n=0$), p-wave ($n=2$), and Sommerfeld-enhanced ($n=-1$) scenarios, respectively.
+Notably, the constraints on $\left<\sigma v\right>$ from Ursa Major III are remarkably stringent for velocity-independent annihilation.
+These constraints directly preclude the thermal relic annihilation cross section for DM masses below the TeV scale for the $b\bar{b}$ channel.
 This is primarily attributed to the dwarf galaxy's relatively large J-factor and its proximity to Earth.

-In the p-wave annihilation scenario, the constraints on the local annihilation cross section can be relaxed by three orders of magnitude, while in the Sommerfeld-enhanced scenario, the constraints can be strengthened by one order of magnitude.
+For comparison, the constraints derived from the combination of 20 dSph observations performed by Fermi-LAT, HAWC, H.E.S.S., MAGIC, and VERITAS collaborations~\cite{Hess:2021cdp}, the 30 dSph observations by Fermi-LAT~\cite{McDaniel:2023bju}, and the Ursa Major III observation by Fermi-LAT with a J-factor of $J=10^{21}\GeV^{2}\cm^{-5}$~\cite{Crnogorcevic:2023ijs} are also shown in Fig. \ref{fig:zy3ab}.
+In comparison to the combined results from 20 dSphs and 30 dSphs, our s-wave constraints exhibit stringency for DM masses below $\mathcal{O}(1)$ TeV.
+For the $\tau^+ \tau^-$ channel, the constraints from 20 dSphs provided by Ref.~\cite{Hess:2021cdp} are stricter above several TeVs, owing to the dominant constraints set by ground-based detectors in this mass region.
+Note that the Ursa Major III constraints of \cite{Crnogorcevic:2023ijs} shown in Fig. \ref{fig:zy3ab} are established with a fixed J-factor.
+Although the J-factor of $J=10^{21}\GeV^{2}\cm^{-5}$ for those constraints closely aligns with the median value of our J-factor, our constraints include the uncertainties associated with the J factor.
+Consequently, our constraints are less stringent than those particular results.